nchandhi/nckmdeployment/README.md

               2.   workspaceid_param - the workspaceid created in Step 2
               3.   solutionprefix_param - prefix used to append to lakehouse upon creation

-### Process audio files
-Currently, audio files are not processed during deployment.
-To manually process audio files, follow these steps:
-- Open the `pipeline_notebook`
-- Comment out cell 2 (only if there are zero files in the `conversation_input` data folder waiting for JSON processing)
-- Uncomment cells 3 and 4
-- Run `pipeline_notebook`

 ### Upload additional files